hkgian/bluemix-node-todo/README.md

 TodoMVC using Cloudant and Compose for MongoDB services running on Bluemix.

-Refer to the [README.md](../README.md) file in the parent directory for general instructions regarding this application.

 ## How it Works

 1. Add items to the todo list by typing into the box and pressing `Enter`